sanemat/manager-readme/readme.md

 ## Why I'm here

 - Get progress by resolving "resources" (human resources, team resources, company structure, money, etc)
+- Accerarate company structure.
+If you do the technically right things and the technically fun things, you will get progress.

 ## References